Moon Ho-joon: 2020 Season 1

 Hanwha Life's winning all four games came in his first place.
 Although the item match was swept by 0:4, Lee Jae-hyuk, the ace final match in the third set, and Lee Jae-hyuk, the owner of the mine, won the game after a close battle with three laps, and won the victory himself, winning the honorable V13, the team match V3, the second two major wins, and the first victory in the 21st century among professional sports teams sponsored by Hanwha.

 StarCraft II

 He joined StarCraft on February 25, 2013, declaring that Starcraft 2 and KartRider would join him.
 However, he left Startail in October 2014 and was seen playing KartRiders with Korean players such as Chinese professional gamers and Lee Joong-sun in association with Jeon Dae-Woong on an internet broadcast.
 His reason for retirement was clear, so he did not show up in the official league.

 Retirement

 On May 25, he announced his retirement from the individual competition on his personal broadcast.
-His 15-year career ended with a record of V10 with the end of the first individual event of the 2020 season.
+His 15-year career ended with a record of V10 at the end of the first individual event of the 2020 season.